Building targeted lists for B2B Lead Generation Programs

 Note: Bring your database administrator in on the list build project as early as possible.
 You will most certainly need their expertise in massaging and de-duping the data.

-Marketing and sales can also work together to build a list from inactive accounts in your sales team’s CRM data and business cards from industry conferences and networking events.
+Marketing and sales can also work together to build a list of inactive accounts in your sales team’s CRM data and business cards from industry conferences and networking events.

-At InTouch, we recommend that clients acquire a basic list that has the main attributes of their ideal customer profile and overlay that with their internally compiled data.
-Then use additional third party list sources to fill in missing companies and contacts.
+I recommend you start with a basic list that has the primary attributes of your ideal customer profile and overlay that with internally compiled data.
+Then use additional third-party list sources to fill in missing companies and contacts.

 There are many external list sources available, and each has its benefits and drawbacks.
 When buying data from an external source, you need to consider the following:

-- Are you renting or buying the list?
-Many list companies only rent a list, which means you are only allowed to use them for a specified time period, a specific number of times, or for a specific marketing campaign, such as a direct mail piece.
+Many list companies only rent a list, which means you are only allowed to use them for a specified time period, a specific number of times, or for a particular marketing campaign, such as a direct mail piece.
 This type of list does not work well for an ongoing lead generation program.

-- What data is included?
-Lists should include basic demographic data.
+Lists should include essential demographic data.
 Some lists, intended for direct mail, do not include phone numbers or contacts.
 Those lists would have limited value for lead generation.